camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 import IdpOverviewImg from './img/idp-overview-diagram.png';

-Camunda intelligent document processing (IDP) uses artificial intelligence (AI) and machine learning (ML) to classify, extract, and process data from your structured and unstructured documents.
+Use intelligent document processing (IDP) to integrate automated document processing into your end-to-end processes.

 ## About IDP

-Use IDP to integrate automated document processing into your end-to-end processes.

-IDP can identify, extract, and organize specific pieces of data from your structured and unstructured PDF documents into a structured format you can use in your BPMN diagrams.
+IDP uses artificial intelligence (AI) and machine learning (ML) to identify, extract, and organize data from your structured and unstructured documents into a structured format you can use in your processes.

 For example, you can use IDP to extract data from invoices and other document types in your document processing workflow.